-UK Mineco Group satisfied with implementation of long-term plans in Serbia and Bosnia and Herzegovina mining operations20.
-May 2019. / Mining
+UK Mineco Group satisfied with implementation of long-term plans in Serbia and Bosnia and Herzegovina mining operations, Mining

 Mineco Group, one of the largest international mining investors in the Western Balkans, is successfully realizing its ambitious long-term and mid-term plans, continuing with positive business results, increasing the number of its staff and carrying out development projects.

 In the past year, the Mineco Group continued to work on improving existing production capacities, including its mines in Serbia – Rudnik above Gornji Milanovac, Veliki Majdan near Ljubovija, and in Bosnia and Herzegovina Gross, near Srebrenica.
 In these mines, Mineco has invested in improving production, renewing equipment, and in geological exploration to increase its mineral reserves.

 Around the whole world, the non-ferrous metal mining sector has faced many challenges during 2018 due to slightly lower average prices of non-ferrous metals compared to the previous year, but this has not disturbed planned investments in Mineco’s development projects, which have been fully implemented.

 In the first new underground mine in Bosnia and Herzegovina in the last 30 years, Mineco Group member Geomet near Olovo has begun excavation of cerussite lead ore, which was one of Mineco’s priority goals in Southeast Europe for 2018.
 Works are currently under way on the construction of facilities for gravity separation of ore and accompanying facilities and over ground infrastructure, and the delivery of the first tonnes of lead concentrate from this mine is expected already this summer.